mslabek/cinema-tickets-api/README.md

         - sometimes it doesn't really feel like oop - value objects don't carry with them their functionalities so this creates additional dependencies between services.
     - Before I realized this causes some `spaghetti` and `lasagna` issues in the service layer, the code was about 1k lines long and the time was running short.
-Not only was this a large task, but frankly I have little no experience with developing a rich domain model.
+Not only was this a large task, but frankly I have little to no experience with developing a rich domain model.
 I wrote this app in 5 days during Christmas, but that was possible only because I had some experience with anemic domains and because I neglected writing tests.
     - Ultimately, this problem was not solved - I chose consistency of already existing code over better